IZMEHD/ARoMA/README.md

 **Digital Twin:**
 In its core-function *AroMa* uses a digital twin to show the current assembly step and highlights step-relevant parts by animating them in such a way that mounting position and direction are shown.
-Additionally the user can always grab the twin and manipulate its position, orentation and size.
+Additionally the user can always grab the twin and manipulate its position, orientation and size.

 **Part Amount Indicator:**
-It is possible, during the setup process, to designate part-bins, which are then, during asasembly,  highlightet and accompanied by numbers to indicate to the user what and how many parts are required for a given step.
+It is possible, during the setup process, to designate part-bins, which are then, during assembly,  highlighted and accompanied by numbers to indicate to the user what and how many parts are required for a given step.

 **Proccess Indicator:**
-During assembly the current assembly-step and the total amount of steps are shown close to the users right(per default, but can be changed) hand.
+During assembly the current assembly-step and the total amount of steps are shown close to the users right hand.
+Per default, the right hand but it can be changed.

 **Voice commands:**
 Via the voice command "Next" the subsequent assembly step can be initiated.